 - Free Friendly wifi

 While you might be a little begrudging to pay for extra activities (which is understandable) there are some we think are worth it.
-Other than that there is so much you can do to keep everyone entertained and for free!

 - Go swimming